 All documents related to the contract will be prepared in Japanese only, but our English speaking staff will be able to provide verbal translation if needed.
 If you need explanation in your mother tongue, please hire a translator to have the contract document translated (or provide you with a translated abstract) and/or reviewed on your behalf.
 We would recommend you to hire a solicitor/attorney as your translator/reviewer as they have expert knowledge in real estate transaction laws.

 Upon making a sale and purchase contract, we request all clients to make an earnest money deposit which is 10% of the purchase price.
 This deposit is a portion of the overall payment for the property, and will also act as a guarantee deposit for penalty that may be incurred.

 The payment should be made in Japanese YEN via cash at the time you sign contract OR via bank transfer by the morning of the contract-signing date.
 Please be advised that overseas transaction can take several days to be processed; we strongly encourage any payment be made well in advance to avoid any last minute complications.
 Bank transfer fees will be the responsibility of the buyer.

 - (Title: Individual) Affidavit for Proof of residence, or equivalent certificate

 - (Title: Company) Certified copy of corporate registration, or equivalent certificate

-Before closing, we request payment of remaining balance.
-The payment must be made in lump-sum via cash at the our office or bank transfer in Japanese YEN by the morning of the closing date.
+When closing, we request payment of remaining balance.
+The payment must be made in lump-sum via cash at our office or bank transfer in Japanese YEN by the morning of the closing date.
 At this time, we also ask the second half of agent commission be paid, as well as the settlement money for Fixed Asset Tax.
 Learn about all costs and taxes.

 To close the transaction, please come to our office for closing meeting.
 If you cannot come in person on the closing date, you may need to prepare more documents in advance (please consult with our staff).